Wavelet scattering transforms in Python with GPU acceleration

 pip install scikit-cuda cupy

-The user may control the choice of backend at runtime by setting the environment variable
+The user may control the choice of backend at runtime via for instance:

 The documentation of Kymatio is officially hosted on the kymat.io website.

 The documentation can also be found in the

 To build the documentation locally, please clone this repository and run

 pip install -r requirements_optional.txt cd doc; make clean; make html